 With her background in the content and user experience space, Amanda serves clients at the intersection of design and strategy, directing projects through the lens of resonant content.
 Her work is founded on the idea that how messaging makes us feel is the impetus for why we take action to see, hear and discover more of it.
 Her inclusive approach to content strategy invites specialists, strategists, designers and developers of all fields to the table to rethink customer and persona needs, all in an effort to champion and honor the audience.

 A passionate advocate for personas that represent real use-case scenarios, Amanda is currently writing 101 Personas to humanize a process widely considered prescriptive, formulaic, and impersonal.
-Due in late 2017, 101 Personas is an empathy tool and anthology of personas developed for projects both real and imagined.
+101 Personas is an empathy tool and anthology of personas developed for projects both real and imagined.
 101 Personas is an approachable, heartfelt, and useful collection of richly detailed personas and helpful exercises that challenge strategists, designers, and entrepreneurs to rethink empathy in the context of branded experiences.

 Prior to co-founding Lexicontent, Amanda served at several award-winning design and user experience agencies in Atlanta, working with a range of Fortune 500 companies, small businesses, and nonprofits in their quest to build successful and sustainable content strategies.
 During her time working with agencies, Amanda was brought on to work with notable clients such as Coca-Cola, Georgia-Pacific, Dairy Queen, Rite-Aid, and Turner Broadcasting (TBS/TNT) to produce a variety of content deliverables, including brand storytelling for national campaigns, commercials, advertising concepts, launch and explainer scripts, speeches taglines, key messaging, and digital reports.